jsmolka/blog/content/posts/the-bottle/index.md

 ![](img/mvdp.jpg "Mathieu van der Poel handing out a bottle to a spectator (© Josse Wester)")

-Most teams have a nutrition sponsor that provides bars, gels and drink mixes for bottles.
-This post is supposed to be a breakdown of popular brands and a reflection on the mix and method I ended up with.
+Most professional teams have a nutrition sponsor that provides bars, gels and drink mixes for bottles.
+This article will be a breakdown of what and how much should go into a bottle.
+At the end, I will suggest a cheaper alternative to the, in my opinion overpriced, popular nutrition brands and compare the cost over the course of a year.

 ## Carbohydrates
 Gone are the days of training with just water.
-Todays professional athletes push the limit of their gut as much as the limit of their legs.
-Absorption rates of [150 grams per hour](https://www.trainerroad.com/blog/how-to-use-carbs-for-maximum-performance/) are not unheard of and require nutritional training.
-Gradually increasing CHO intake between training sessions accustoms the gut to a more intense fueling strategy.
-Experimenting with a higher than usual intake during a race might end it prematurely on the toilet instead of the finish line.
-The upper limit without gastrointestinal distress appears to be unknown and most likely varies from person to person.
+Today's professional athletes push the limit of their gut as much as the limit of their legs.
+Absorption rates of [150 grams per hour](https://www.trainerroad.com/blog/how-to-use-carbs-for-maximum-performance/) are not uncommon and require nutritional training.
+Gradually increasing carbohydrate intake between training sessions accustoms the gut to a more intense fueling strategy.
+Experimenting with a higher than usual intake on race day might end it prematurely on the toilet instead of the finish line.

-The recommended CHO intake also changes based on exercise duration and intensity.
+The recommended carbohydrate intake varies based on exercise duration and intensity:

 <figure>